ssmirr/appdev-chapters/minimal-javascript.md

 </script>
 ```

-[Read more about `$(document).ready` here](https://learn.jquery.com/using-jquery-core/document-ready/){:target="_blank"}, if you're interested.

 ## Turbolinks

 ### turbolinks:load

-Rails, by default, includes a library called Turbolinks that actually has been doing some Ajax for us all along without us even knowing it.
+Rails, by default, includes a library called Turbolinks[^turbolinks_read_more] that actually has been doing some Ajax for us all along without us even knowing it.
 When users click on links, Turbolinks has been only replacing the `<body>` of the document, to make the application feel a bit snappier.

 This, however, can mess with our jQuery, which is listening for `$(document).ready` (which only fires when a full page reload occurs) to initialize event handlers when users navigate to different pages.
 To solve this, we can use the `turbolinks:load` event instead:

+[^turbolinks_read_more]: [Read more about Turbolinks here](https://github.com/turbolinks/turbolinks#installing-javascript-behavior){:target="_blank"}, if you're interested.

 ```js
 $( document ).on('turbolinks:load', function() {